2187Nick/thinkscript/unusual_options/README.md

   1. Strike Spacing: 1;  (This sets the space between strikes.
 Ex: Current SPY price is 400.
 It will monitor calls and puts at strikes 398, 399, 400, 401 and 402)
   2. Trade Size Dollar: 200000; (This sets the minimum trade size.
 1min option volume * price.)
+  3. Strikes: 0; (Default is 0.
+Select up to 20.
+This will give 40 strikes total)
-  3. Roundup: No;  (Set this to "Yes" if you want to adjust the range monitored to higher strikes)
+  4. Roundup: No;  (Set this to "Yes" if you want to adjust the range monitored to higher strikes)

-  Manual Version:
-  1. Option series yymmdd: 230324; (Enter the specific expiration date you want to monitor)
+  5. Manually Set Expiration = false; (Default this selects current day.
+Which is good for SPY and QQQ)
+        A. Set this to true and then set the Expiration in #6.
+  6. Expiration_YYMMDD = 230616;

  ```